raigoinabox/tallinn-tech-legislation-parser/README.md

 Usage
 -----
 Write
-> ./leg <legislation.gov.uk act url> --output=&lt;file&gt;
+> ./leg <legislation.gov.uk act url>

-Then the program will write into &lt;file&gt; the connections between sections inside the act in pdf format.
+Then the program will write into a default file the connections between sections inside the act in pdf format.
 References to outside acts are ignored.

 Write
 > ./leg -h